 1.1 In these Conditions, the following definitions apply:

-- Charges: the charges for the Goods and Services payable by the Customer as identified in the relevant Order and Project Brief, and as may be varied in accordance with these Conditions.
+Charges: the charges for the Goods and Services payable by the Customer as identified in the relevant Quotation and Order Confirmation, and as may be varied in accordance with these Conditions.

-- Goods: the goods, equipment and materials provided by Absolute to the Customer as identified in the Order and/or the Project Brief.
+Goods: the goods, equipment and materials provided by Absolute to the Customer as identified in the Quotation and/or Order Confirmation.

-- Services: the services and works, including the provision of the Deliverables, supplied by Absolute to the Customer as identified in the Order and/or the Project Brief.
+Services: the services and works, including the provision of the Deliverables, supplied by Absolute to the Customer as identified in the Quotation and/or Order Confirmation.

 1.2 In these Conditions, the following rules apply: